Permafrost/Tundra/readme.md

 Services for manipulating arbitrary textual content, such as XML or CSV content:

-    # converts an IData document to an XML or flat file string, byte array or
+    # converts an IData document to an XML or flat file string, byte array, or
     # input stream
     tundra.content:emit($document, $encoding, $schema, $mode)